 Information about Shakespeare, his plays, and his world from Shakespeare's Globe theatre in London.

 Section of the British Library website devoted to Shakespeare and English Renaissance literature.
 "Explore the works of Shakespeare and Renaissance writers in relation to the social, political and cultural context in which they were written, and investigate the ways in which these works have been interpreted over the last four centuries."
+Note: This resource is down following a cyber-attack on The British Library.

 Information about Shakespeare's life and works from the Folger Shakespeare Library in Washington, DC.